 a lower dose or space the doses further apart.

 How to take it

-Shake the bottle well before measuring the dose indicated on the label, with a metric measure.
+Shake the bottle well and accurately measure the dose medicine measure.

 When to take it

 This medicine is usually taken two or three times each day, spaced evenly apart.
 Take

 it at about the about same time each day.